KB504-public/DynDecision-ArraySAR/README.md

 **Beyond Static Imaging: A Dynamic Decision Paradigm for Robust Array-SAR in Diverse Sensing Scenarios**

-Currently, we provide the **2-D RMA Imaging with Multi-Range Maximum Intensity Projection (MIP)** script.
+Currently, we provide the **StatFilter** implementation, denoting the static matched filtering method.
-The script demonstrates how to perform motion correction, RMA focusing, and MIP-based visualization.
+This represents the earliest paradigm in array-SAR imaging, where the reconstruction is directly obtained via a fixed analytical operator, without leveraging any prior knowledge of the scene.

 ---

 ## ⚙️ Features
-- Reads raw data from `output_rawdata.mat`
+- Uses output_rawdata.mat (download from cloud link)
-- Applies motion correction in the array plane
-- Implements RMA focusing with frequency-domain phase compensation
-- Produces **512×512 SAR images**
+- Implements StatFilter (static matched filtering paradigm)
+- Generates reconstruction results via fixed analytical operator
 - Supports dB visualization with configurable clipping ranges

 ---